Mindaribba railway station

 Mindaribba railway station is located on the North Coast line in New South Wales, Australia.
 Originally a full-length platform, it was later replaced by the present short platform.
 It serves the rural locality of Mindaribba.
-It is served by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.
+It is served by Sydney Trains Hunter Line services travelling between Newcastle and Dungog.

 The station opened on 14 August 1911 as Dunmore and was renamed Mindaribba the following year.

 Platforms and services

 Mindaribba consists of a single wooden platform about three metres long.
-It is served by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.
+It is served by Sydney Trains Hunter Line services travelling between Newcastle and Dungog.
 There are five Dungog services and four Newcastle services on weekdays, with three services in each direction on weekends and public holidays.
 It is a request stop with passengers required to notify the guard if they wish to alight.
-The platform is so small that it has attracted some media attention.

 Opposite the platform is a 1,562 metre crossing loop.